The Capacity of Private Information Retrieval

-\blfootnote{Hua Sun (email: huas2@uci.edu) and Syed A. Jafar (email: syed@uci.edu) are with the Center of Pervasive Communications and Computing (CPCC) in the Department of Electrical Engineering and Computer Science (EECS) at the University of California Irvine. }
+\blfootnote{Hua Sun (email: huas2@uci.edu) and Syed A. Jafar (email: syed@uci.edu) are with the Center of Pervasive Communications and Computing (CPCC) in the Department of Electrical Engineering and Computer Science (EECS) at the University of California Irvine.
+The work is supported by grants from ONR, NSF and ARL.
+The results of this work were submitted in part for presentation at IEEE ISIT 2016 and IEEE GLOBECOM 2016. }